IppSec/parrot-build/Readme.md

 # Off-Video Changes
 * Mate-Terminal Colors, I show how to configure it here (https://www.youtube.com/watch?v=2y68gluYTcc).
 I just did the steps in that video on my old VM to backup the color scheme, then copied it to this repo.
-* Certipy/SharpCollection/CME/Impacket, will make a video for these soon
+* Evil-Winrm/Certipy/SharpCollection/CME/Impacket, will make a video for these soon
+* Updated BurpSuite Activation.
+Later versions of ansible would hang if a shell script started a process that didn't die.
+Put a timeout on the java process